Under early exploration

 Learn more about how we evaluate scalability

-The potential scale radical reactors could reach is limited primarily by feasibility considerations, including the energy requirements and volume of air movement, and any resource constraints on other inputs.
-Given the low atmospheric concentration of methane, any flow through system would have to process massive amounts of air to oxidize a scale benchmark of 10 million metric tons of methane (830 Mt CO2e using GWP20).
-For example, if you add methane oxidizing catalysts to every carbon dioxide direct air capture system that is predicted to be installed by 2030 (60 Mt CO₂/yr or around 5 billion cubic feet per minute), only around 0.1 Mt/yr of methane would be removed.
+The potential scale radical reactors could reach is limited by the energy requirements of air movement and potentially resource limitations of raw materials.
+Given the low atmospheric concentration of methane, any flow through system would have to process massive amounts of air to oxidize a benchmark annual scale of 10 million metric tons of methane (830 Mt CO2e using GWP20).
+For example, if you add methane breakdown reactors to every carbon dioxide direct air capture system that is projected to be installed by 2030 (~60 Mt CO₂/yr or around 5 billion cubic feet per minute), only around 0.1 Mt/yr of methane could be removed.

-Even if radical reactors are made feasible, it will be extremely challenging and resource intensive to reach meaningful scale because the amount of methane addressed will be directly related to the number and scale of the reactors built.
-Thus an approach of this sort would be expected to take decades to scale after feasibility and cost-effectiveness were established.
+Even if radical reactors become feasible, it will be extremely challenging and resource intensive to reach meaningful scale, as the amount of methane addressed will be directly related to the number and scale of the reactors built.
+Therefore we estimate an approach of this sort would take decades to scale after feasibility was established.

 Health & Environmental Considerations

-It is unclear whether, in addition to oxidizing methane and other desirable outcomes, radical reactors also produce undesired byproducts such as chlorinated gasses.
-In closed reactor systems, byproducts could be measured in situ and potentially be removed or neutralized selectively, reducing uncertainty as to what gasses are produced and emitted.
+More research is needed to determine whether, in addition to oxidizing methane and other desirable outcomes, radical reactors also produce undesired byproducts such as chlorinated gasses.

 Learn More